Honors Program

 An honors student’s primary thesis advisor should ideally be a regular rank faculty member with a primary appointment in the Economics Department.
 If a student wishes to work with a primary advisor outside of the Economics Department, they must have a secondary advisor with a primary appointment in the Economics Department.

-A majority of our undergraduates choose to undertake empirical research which is why Econ 204 Econometrics Data Science is a prerequisite for the Econ 495 and 496 Honors Seminar sequence.
+Most of our undergraduates choose to undertake empirical research which is why Econ 204 Econometrics Data Science is a prerequisite for the Econ 495 and 496 Honors Seminars.
 Other students choose to undertake theoretical research involving the creation of a theoretical model and/or simulations of existing models within particular applied contexts.

 Students who want to participate in the Honors Program are strongly encouraged to take the core economics courses (ECON 101, 201D, 205D, 204D, and 210D) as early as possible.
 Mathematics and statistics prerequisites should also be taken as early as possible.
 Early completion will allow for the greatest flexibility in pursuing serious research in the junior and senior years.